situjet/ESCHER-Swarm-Solver/docs/cfr/GUIDE TO CFR.md

 This is the basis behind **counterfactual regret minimization**, which is *the* algorithm behind how we optimally solve games.
 CFR is guaranteed to converge to a Nash equilibrium purely through self-play.
 Below is the actual algorithm:

 ![cfr](cfr.png)

+Within here is the *real power of CFR* - it takes that normal form game that we tried to solve with LP earlier, and rather than operating in exponential time, we've reduced it to a **polynomial time** algorothm.

 #### Caveats